 14.4 Remedies Exclusive

-OWNER AND CONTRACTOR INTEND THAT THEIR RESPECTIVE RIGHTS, OBLIGATIONS AND LIABILITIES AS PROVIDED FOR IN THIS AGREEMENT SHALL BE EXHAUSTIVE OF THE RIGHTS, OBLIGATIONS AND LIABILITIES OF EACH OF THEM TO THE OTHER ARISING OUT OF, UNDER OR IN CONNECITON WITH THIS AGREEMENT OR THE WORK, WHETHER SUCH RIGHTS, OBLIGATIONS AND LIABILITIES ARISE IN RESPECT OR IN CONSEQUENCE OF AN INDEMNITY OR WARRANTY OR BY REASON OF ANY BREACH OF CONTRACT OR OF STATUTORY DUTY OR BY REASON OF TORT (INCLUDING NEGLIGENCE AND STRICT OR ABSOLUTE LIABILITY) OR BY REASON OF ANY OTHER LEGAL OR EQUITABLE THEORY.
+OWNER AND CONTRACTOR INTEND THAT THEIR RESPECTIVE RIGHTS, OBLIGATIONS AND LIABILITIES AS PROVIDED FOR IN THIS AGREEMENT SHALL BE EXHAUSTIVE OF THE RIGHTS, OBLIGATIONS AND LIABILITIES OF EACH OF THEM TO THE OTHER ARISING OUT OF, UNDER OR IN CONNECTION WITH THIS AGREEMENT OR THE WORK, WHETHER SUCH RIGHTS, OBLIGATIONS AND LIABILITIES ARISE IN RESPECT OR IN CONSEQUENCE OF AN INDEMNITY OR WARRANTY OR BY REASON OF ANY BREACH OF CONTRACT OR OF STATUTORY DUTY OR BY REASON OF TORT (INCLUDING NEGLIGENCE AND STRICT OR ABSOLUTE LIABILITY) OR BY REASON OF ANY OTHER LEGAL OR EQUITABLE THEORY.
 ACCORDINGLY, THE REMEDIES EXPRESSLY STATED IN THIS AGREEMENT ARE INTENDED TO BE AND SHALL CONSTITUTE THE SOLE AND EXCLUSIVE REMEDIES OF THE PARTIES TO THIS AGREEMENT FOR THE LIABILITIES OF SUCH PARTIES ARISING OUT OF OR IN CONNECTION WITH THE WORK OR THIS AGREEMENT, NOTWITHSTANDING ANY REMEDY OTHERWISE AVAILABLE AT LAW OR IN EQUITY.

 ARTICLE 15